risawitama/verbose-potato/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## What's the difference between a guitar and a fish?
+You can tune a guitar but you can't "tuna" fish!